 3. Tools

-The main menu toolbar contains the tools dropdown menu.
-Tools in R2D are applications that are provided to create inputs for certain workflow applications, e.g. the Earthquake Scenario Simulation tool will provide inputs for the User Defined Ground motion and the Regional Site Response HAZ widegets.
+The main menu toolbar features the tools dropdown menu.
+In R2D, tools are applications designed to generate inputs for specific workflow applications.
+For instance, the Earthquake Event Simulation tool generates inputs for the User Defined Ground Motion and the Regional Site Response HAZ widgets.

 3.1.1.
 Site Definition Panel